pirzthia-hash/RebootedRec/README.md

-# Welcome to OpenRec!
+# Welcome to RebootedRec!
 ---
-OpenRec is a RecRoom server software made by recroom2016!
+RebootedRec is a RecRoom server software made by Pirzthia-Hash!

 ### Branches
  - Master / main